-An optional surge arrestor is recommended in the panel on the line side of the drive to protect the input stage from damage due to voltage spikes on the utility supply.
-Phase Technologies offers a high quality surge protective device (SPD) as an installed option.
+An optional surge arrestor is recommended in the panel, on the line side of the drive, to protect the input stage from damage due to voltage spikes on the utility supply.
+Phase Technologies offers a surge protective device (SPD) as an installed option.
 Damage from input voltage spikes is not covered under warranty when SPDs are not installed or when an SPD not approved by Phase Technologies is installed.
-Contact Phase Technologies for more information.

-A CAUTION: The proper phase-to-ground voltage on the input lines is critical when specifying Strikesorb® SPDs.
+▲ CAUTION: The proper phase-to-ground voltage on the input lines is critical when specifying Strikesorb® SPDs.
 Consult with Phase Technologies before ordering this option.
-Improper installation can seriously damage the drive and is not covered under warranty.
+Improper installation can damage the drive and is not covered under warranty.